allenai/discoveryworld/README-USERSTUDY.md

 Reactor Lab
 ```

-Scenarios not on this list may not be ready yet.
+Scenarios not on this list are not yet complete, and should not be played.

+Scenarios can be played in any order -- you don't need to start with "Combinatorial Chemistry" first.

 ### 2.3 Selecting a difficulty and variation